arguiot/arguiot.github.io/_drafts/_posts/publishing-my-first-app-on-the-app-store.md

 # Step 2.
 Getting the Apple developer program

 I had some trouble buying it because I bought it on an Australian account, but the credit card was registered in Hong Kong because I live there now.

+I contacted Apple, but they was pretty busy, and they could only answer after 1 week.
+(I understand, I ordered it a few days before the WWDC).

+But I finally got it, and I'm so happy to have iOS 12 before everyone 😝.

+# Step 3.
+Preparing the app